About Travel Plans

 Travel Plans are integral to the broader transport vision of the proposed development.
 By submitting and progressing a Travel Plan towards approval prior to determination of the planning application has many benefits including demonstrating the credentials of the scheme to interested parties, provides an accurate basis to inform the financial contributions in the legal agreement, and to help avoid unforeseen costs and delays due to abortive work post determination.

-The Travel Plan Team also provide Travel Plan Coordination services which removes the need for a safeguard sum.
-With expertise in planning, community engagement and urban design, the Travel Plan
+The Travel Plan Team provides Travel Plan Coordination services which removes the need for a safeguard sum.
+With expertise in planning, community engagement and urban design, the Travel Plan Team is well-equipped to help achieve better outcomes for residents, developers and clients to enable greener forms of travel.

-When is a Travel Plan required?
+When a Travel Plan is required

-The thresholds that determine when a Travel Plan is required, and if so what level, are set out in the Travel Planning Guidance which should be referred to in all cases.
+The thresholds that determine when a Travel Plan is required, and if so what level, are set out in the Travel Planning Guidance February 2026 which should be referred to in all cases.

 Getting started